-Todd Fisher is opening up about the tragic loss of two of his beloved family members, mom Debbie Reynolds and sister Carrie Fisher, who died just one day apart
+Todd Fisher is opening up about the tragic loss of two of his beloved family members, mom Debbie Reynolds and sister Carrie Fisher, who died just one day apart in December 2016.

 While speaking with ET's Nancy O'Dell on Wednesday, the 59-year-old producer revealed that nearly three months later, he's still feeling "a little disoriented," but "doing fine."

 WATCH: Carrie Fisher Once Said She Wanted Harrison Ford to Sing at Her Oscars In Memoriam Tribute

 "I think it's important that you grieve and feel it," he said.
 "No matter if you're famous or not, I think having an event and having movies and pictures and feeling that is a good thing.
 It's part of the process of grieving."

 "There's a freeing sense to all of that," he continued.
 "At the same time, it's obviously a huge loss and they were my girls."

 Todd reflected on the heartbreaking moment when Carrie died after going into cardiac arrest on a plane at the age of 60.
 He told ET that his mother actually asked him for "permission" to "go" just a few hours after Carrie's death.

 "My mother said to me the night that Carrie died ... we were talking that night and I didn't know what was happening, but she was setting me up for her leaving the planet," he remembered.
 "And she really just said to me, 'You know, I know that was really hard on you losing your sister.'
 [And I said], 'I mean, Carrie was there holding my hand when I took my first steps.
 I have film of that and it will be in the memorial.'
 And when I was editing that, it ripped my heart out.
 But my mother said, 'I know that's tough.
 It might be tougher even, you know… I don't know for sure when I [will] go.'"